Issue 8 – January 2020

 2.4 We will take into account the General Anti Abuse Rule of section 206 of the Finance Act 2013 when advising on a particular transaction.

 3. Other regulatory and similar information

-3.1 We are registered to carry on audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales.
+3.1 We are registered to carry on audit work in the UK by the Institute of Chartered Accountants in England and Wales.
 Details of our audit registration can be viewed at www.auditregister.org.uk under reference number C005366914.
 We confirm that we are Statutory Auditors eligible to conduct audits under the Companies Act 2006.

 3.2 The professional rules that apply to audit work are the ‘Audit regulations and guidance’, which you can see at www.icaew.com together with the ’International Standards on Auditing (UK and Ireland)’ at www.frc.org.uk where you should follow the links for ‘codes and standards’ applying to ‘audit and assurance’ work.

 3.3 When carrying out regulated audit work, we keep to the Auditing Practices Board Ethical Standard, which you can see at www.frc.org.uk where you need to follow the links for ‘Standards and Guidance for Auditors’ applying to ‘audit and assurance’ work.